awolter27/Movieopolis/README.md

 ## Stretch Goals

 - I want to add additional movies to my database.
-- I want to add additional search features in the nav bar, such as filters by director, release date, Rotten Tomato scores, runtime, etc.
+- I want to add additional search features in the navigation bar, such as filters for director, release date, Rotten Tomato scores, runtime, etc.
 - I want to update the search features into a form so that the user can hit the enter key to conduct the search.
 - I want to update my HTML/CSS to create a responsive web design to optimize viewing on screens of different sizes.
 - I want to update the back link on the show page.
-If the user accesses the show page from the index page, the back link should direct them back to the index page.
-If the user accesses the show page from the show genre page, it should redirect them back to that show genre page.
+If the user accesses the show page from the index page, the back link should redirect them back to the index page.
+If the user accesses the show page from the show genre page, the back link should redirect them back to that show genre page.
 - I want to allow the user to create and enter an email, username, and password.
 - I want to add in authentication and authorization.